citrix/citrix-daas-rest-go/citrixorchestration/docs/HypervisorTestResponseModel.md

 ### NewHypervisorTestResponseModel

-`func NewHypervisorTestResponseModel(hypervisor HypervisorTestResponseModelHypervisor, numPassed int32, numWarnings int32, numFailures int32, ) *HypervisorTestResponseModel`
+`func NewHypervisorTestResponseModel(hypervisor RefResponseModel, numPassed int32, numWarnings int32, numFailures int32, ) *HypervisorTestResponseModel`

 NewHypervisorTestResponseModel instantiates a new HypervisorTestResponseModel object This constructor will assign default values to properties that have it defined,